JujuAdams/Bento/docs/2.3/Topic-Instance-Struct-Diferences.md

 &nbsp;

 Bento elements are the building blocks that your user interface is made from.
 Elements can be either [object instances](https://manual.gamemaker.io/beta/en/Quick_Start_Guide/Objects_And_Instances.htm) or [structs](https://manual.gamemaker.io/lts/en/GameMaker_Language/GML_Overview/Structs.htm).
-By and large I expect Bento developers will prefer to use object instances for consistency with the prevailing expectations of a GameMaker developer in general.
+By and large I expect Bento developers will prefer to use object instances for consistency with the prevailing expectations of a GameMaker developer.
 However, structs have advantages and are likely to be more useful for large, long-term projects.
 This article will explain the differences between instances and structs to aid in converting from one methodology to the other.

 &nbsp;